- Doesn’t use a lot of text

 - Information coming in from multiple sources with multiple reading levels and varying degrees of clarity

-The following web resources below are considered an Interactive because they can communicate your message effectively and creatively, and can connect to, or include different applications and resources.
-Most require an account created or to use an existing Gmail, Microsoft, (Twitter, Facebook) account :
+The following web resources below are considered Interactive's because they can communicate your message effectively and creatively, and can connect to, or include different applications and resources.
+All of these require an account be created, or to use an existing Gmail, Microsoft, (Twitter, Facebook) account :

 2. This will allow you to access available tutorials on the applications:

 3. Your task is to design an interactive image that helps present your message in a simple, creative, and visual way.

 - Locate an image (preferably copyright-free) that supports your message.